hydrodynamicstability/statquotes/README.md

   - Are Life Scientists Overawed by Statistics?
 (Too Much Faith in Statistics), *Scientific Research*, 4: 24–29.

+- "The most important maxim for data analysis to heed, and one which many statisticians seem to have shunned, is this:  'Far better an approximate answer to the *right* question, which is often vague, than an *exact* answer to the wrong question, which can always be made precise.'
+Data analysis must progress by approximate answers, at best, since its knowledge of what the problem really is will at best be approximate.
+It would be a mistake not to face up to this fact, for by denying it, we would deny ourselves the use of a great body of approximate knowledge, as well as failing to maintain alertness to the possible importance in each particular instance of particular ways in which our knowledge is incomplete."

+  - John W. Tukey (1962)

+  - The future of data analysis.  *Annals of Mathematical Statistics*, 33:  1-67.

 - "Data analysis has its major uses.
 They are detective work and guidance counseling.
 We should all act accordingly."

   - John W. Tukey (1969)